SecureApiGateway/secure-api-gateway-ob-uk-rcs/_infra/helm/securebanking-openbanking-uk-rcs/readme.md

 NOTE: There is no `deployment.image.repo` or `deployment.image.tag` specified in the `Values.yaml` - This needs to be done in a seperate 'deployments' repo using an additional `values.yaml` overlay.
 You may overwrite any of the other values in this additonal file if required.

-Example of the RCS section of the additonal `values.yaml` file
+Example of the RCS section of the additonal `values.yaml` file;
 ```yaml
 remote-consent-service:
   deployment: